 Cusco has affordable options for travelers on a tight budget that don’t sacrifice comfort.

-- Casa Inkusko: offers rooms for 2 people starting at S/42 per night.
-No breakfast is included, but it offers free Wi-Fi hot water and is non-smoking near the Museum of Religious Art.
+- Casa Inkusko: Located at Jr. Wiracocha I-15, offers rooms for 2 people starting at S/42 per night.
+No breakfast is included, but it offers free Wi-Fi, hot water, and is non-smoking near the Museum of Religious Art.

-Address: Jr. Wiracocha I-15. - Antarki Guest House: with rooms starting at S/31.
+- Antarki Guest House: At Pasaje Hipólito Unanue B-5, with rooms starting at S/31.
 Less than a kilometer from the bus station, with free Wi-Fi.
 Near Qoricancha and the Museum of Pre-Columbian Art.

-Address: Pasaje Hipólito Unanue B-5. - Hospedaje Pumacurco: a few minutes from the Plaza de Armas.
+- Hospedaje Pumacurco: Located at Ladrillos 436, a few minutes from the Plaza de Armas.
 Rooms starting at S/32 with Wi-Fi.
 Ideal for a city tour on the same day of arrival.

-Address: Calle Ladrillos 436. - Cusco Mágico 3 – Guest House Santa Úrsula: near the Plaza de Armas and 10 minutes by car from Qoricancha.
+- Cusco Mágico 3 – Guest House Santa Ursula: At Urbanización Santa Ursula C-4, near the Plaza de Armas and 10 minutes by car from Qoricancha.
 Rooms starting at S/46 include breakfast.

-Address: Urbanización Santa Úrsula C-4. - Piuray: rooms starting at S/36 with Wi-Fi.
-Near the Inka Museum and Plaza Túpac Amaru.
+- Piuray: Located at Calle Tupac Amaru C-4, rooms starting at S/36 with Wi-Fi.
+Near the Inka Museum and Plaza Tupac Amaru.

-Address: Calle Arequipa 286. - Casona de Santa Ana: is pet-friendly and offers rooms for three people starting at S/36.
+- Casona de Santa Ana: At Av.
+Abancay 711 is pet-friendly and offers rooms for three people, starting at S/36.
 Near Saqsaywaman.

 Hostels in Cusco

-In a hostel, it is common for guests to share rooms or common areas with other travelers, which promotes social interaction among them.
-In contrast, hotels guarantee privacy in individual rooms.
-Services and amenities.
+Guests tend to share rooms or common areas with other travelers in a hostel, which promotes social interaction.
+This differs from hotels that guarantee privacy in individual rooms, services and amenities.

 Private Hostels in Cusco

-Private hostels are an excellent option if you seek privacy and comfort at an affordable price.
-Although you will share the property with the owner or other guests, you will enjoy a private room.
+Private hostels are an excellent option if you want privacy and comfort at an affordable price.
+Although you’ll share the property with the owner or other guests, you’ll enjoy a private room.

-- Mama Cusco Hostel: Situated in a quiet area of Cusco, it offers private and shared rooms.
-The private rooms are ideal for couples or solo travelers seeking more privacy.
+- Mamma Simona Hostel: Situated in a quiet area of Cusco, it offers private and shared rooms.
+The private rooms are ideal for couples or solo travelers who want more privacy.
+Address: Jr. Atahualpa 365, Cusco 08003

 Shared Hostels in Cusco